-For our annual impairment evaluation, we performed a qualitative assessment for the Regent Seven Seas reporting unit and of each brand's trade names.
-As part of our analysis, we performed an assessment of current factors compared to key assumptions impacting the quantitative tests performed in 2020.
-As of December 31, 2022, there was \$98.1 million of goodwill remaining for the Regent Seven Seas reporting unit.
-Trade names were \$500.5 million as of December 31, 2022.
-As of December 31, 2022, our annual impairment reviews support the carrying values of these assets.
+For our annual impairment evaluation, we performed a quantitative assessment for the Regent Seven Seas reporting unit and of each brand's trade names.
+Based on the results of the assessment, we determined there was no impairment of goodwill because the fair value of the Regent Seven Seas reporting unit substantially exceeded its carrying value.
+As of December 31, 2023, there was \$98.1 million of goodwill remaining for the Regent Seven Seas reporting unit.
+Trade names were \$500.5 million as of December 31, 2023.
+As of October 1, 2023, our annual impairment reviews support the carrying values of these assets.
+See Note 2 - "Summary of Significant Accounting Policies" for more information.